 Decorator deal: sleep chain pitches for designer referrals

-Metropolitan Mattress, a 15-store bedding specialty chain headquartered here, plans to reach more consumers by way of a new incentive program it calls the "Designer Comfort Connection."
-40 Winks stays wide awake: sleep chain builds name for straight talk
+Metropolitan Mattress, a 15-store bedding specialty chain headquartered here, plans to reach more consumers by way of a new incentive program called "Designer Comfort Connection."
+See more guide: 40 Winks stays wide awake: sleep chain builds name for straight talk

 The incentive program isn't directed at the retailer's sales staff -- or the consumer, for that matter.
 It's targeted at interior designers.